SyncFab Price Reaches $0.0088 on Exchanges (MFG)

-SyncFab (CURRENCY:MFG) traded 1.6% lower against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on July 10th.
-In the last week, SyncFab has traded down 15.7% against the U.S. dollar.
-One SyncFab coin can now be bought for $0.0088 or 0.00000031 BTC on major exchanges.
-SyncFab has a total market capitalization of $2.32 million and approximately $11,428.00 worth of SyncFab was traded on exchanges in the last day.
+SyncFab (CURRENCY:MFG) traded 1.6% lower against the dollar during the 24 hour period ending at 18:00 PM E.T. on July 16th.
+During the last seven days, SyncFab has traded down 15.7% against the dollar.
+SyncFab has a market capitalization of $2.32 million and $11,428.00 worth of SyncFab was traded on exchanges in the last 24 hours.
+One SyncFab coin can currently be bought for $0.0088 or 0.00000031 BTC on popular exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.